MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

 - **other_params**: dict — any additional fixed parameters required by the APSIM component to compute or update the variable of interest.
   For details see :meth:`~apsimNGpy.core.apsim.ApsimModel.edit_model_by_path`

-- **cultivar**: bool to signal to apsimNGpy that the parameters on this node are cultivar specific call the relevant editor
+- **cultivar**: bool  Indicates whether the parameter belongs to a cultivar node.
+Set to ``True`` when defining cultivar-related optimization factors.

 .. tip::